 Reach Your Project’s Potential with a Crowdfunding Team

-Having a strong team behind you is a critical part of a successful crowdfunding campaign.
-You’ll need a key group of people who are as passionate about your project as you are.
-It’ll help you break up the workload and expand your reach to potential backers, and, if that’s not enough of a reason to have a great team, team-based campaigns tend to raise more funds.
+Working with a crowdfunding team is beneficial because it will not only break up the workload but will also expand your reach to potential backers.
+If that’s not enough of a reason to have a great crowdfunding marketing team, note this: team-based campaigns tend to raise more funds.

 As you build your team, make sure you’re choosing passionate people you can rely on.
 Create a corporate culture around your project or startup, and bring people on board who fit into that culture.

 Including your friends isn’t always the best idea, though you can take advantage of your friends’ networks.
 Focus on finding people who have the skills you need and a passion to match yours.
 Look for those who fit into your team’s culture and who have crowdfunding experience – and a large, developed network is a bonus!
 You can use your own personal network to find your team members, go through a recruiting agency, or even place an ad.
 Just make sure that you determine exactly what skills, experience and requirements you’re looking for before you even start looking.

 You’re going to want to focus on both paid media and earned media in order to get traffic to your campaign page and to do so, you’ll need people that understand both.
 We suggest having a marketing team with at least the following players or skill sets.

 This can be you, the project creator, or someone else you trust to run the campaign.
 This person will push the campaign forward, taking on planning the project and making big strategic and financial decisions.
 They should have a strong integrated marketing background so that they understand how all of the key marketing channels should fit together.